 My athletic experience was more of an upbringing than a background.
-My mother competed in Volleyball at the olympic level.
+My mother competed in volleyball at the olympic level, is a phenomenal coach and my inspiration.
 She is a four time All American.
-She was a successful athlete of the University of Houston in the late 70’s and went on to compete Internationally with the United States Volleyball team.
+She was a successful athlete of the University of Houston in the late 70’s and went on to compete internationally with the United States Volleyball team.
 She became pregnant while competing and continued to play until she was 8 months pregnant with me.
 Needless to say, I was literally raised on the court.

 From the moment I could walk, I had a volleyball in my hand.
 Playing volleyball was a natural behavior for me, like eating or sleeping.
-By the time I was four, I expressed interest in Softball.
-My mother quickly enrolled me at the local softball club where I continued to play until I was 18.
+By the time I was four, I expressed interest in softball.
+My mother quickly enrolled me at the local softball club where I continued to play until I was 18, mostly at shortstop.

-Throughout my high school career I played varsity and club level Softball and Basketball; Varsity Volleyball, Soccer and even Swimming.
+Throughout my high school career I played varsity and club level softball and AAU basketball; varsity volleyball, soccer, swimming and shot put.
 After a shoulder injury my junior year, my playing time significantly decreased.
-The DI coaches that were watching me, quickly turned to DIII interest.
-I decided not to pursue sports at that time.
+I decided not to pursue collegiate sports at that time.

 I attended Texas A&M University where I continued to dabble in my love for sports.
 I played intramural sports and competed with the club level athletes through pick up games.
-I also chose to major in Sport Management.
-Sport Management is a bachelor of science in Kinesiology with an emphasis on Business.
+I also chose to major in Sport Management as a means to serve the athletic community and discover better ways of programming to increase the life span of athletes.
+Sport Management is a Bachelor of Science in Kinesiology with an emphasis on Business.
 Areas of study included Anatomy, Physiology, Statistics, Finance and pretty much all the physical education classes offered at A&M. I was in heaven.

 It was here that I thrived and I began to realize the importance of the “after life” for athletes.
 While I was introduced to yoga at an early age, I didn’t start to practice routinely until my college years.
 I used it as a way to stretch and move without pain.
 I really enjoyed it but didn’t fully understand it’s purpose.
 My competitive mind could not grasp the idea of a self practice that involved being still and moving inward.
 Still, I could feel the physical benefits so I continued to practice.